uri-yanover/4qbits/_posts/2023-01-28-gee-officer-elon.md

 date: 2023-01-28
 categories: pharma blogging career growth
 ---
-**TL;DR**: We examine Twitter's shipwreck to illustrate tne notion of a wicked problem
+**TL;DR**: We examine Twitter's shipwreck to illustrate the notion of a wicked problem

 I'm planning a long and sad blog post called "The Four Wicked Problems of the Israeli Polis".
 However I realized that quite a few of my reads would probably not be familiar with the notion of a *wicked problem*, so I wanted to showcase that concept discussing a technological leadership problem.